TALK TO SALES

 Health reimbursement arrangement (HRA)

 First up is the HRA.
-Instead of an account your employees contribute to, this is an arrangement between you and your employees.
-You agree to make a certain allowance amount available to your employees for qualifying healthcare costs each month, and any unused balance at the end of the year goes back to you.
-With an HRA, you disperse money via reimbursement, unlike HSAs and FSAs.
+Instead of an account you or your employees contribute to, this is an arrangement between you and your employees.
+You agree to offer your employees a specific monthly allowance for qualifying healthcare costs, like prescription drugs, over-the-counter medicine, mental health counseling, and sometimes health insurance premiums, depending on the type of HRA you offer.

 Health savings account (HSA)